rachakondadharmendra/apisix-istio/README.md

 ![Arch_Diagram](https://github.com/rachakondadharmendra/Ops-Knowledge-Base/blob/main/Arch-Daigrams/apisix-istio-arch.gif)

-Note: Chatgpt has been use for documentation
+Note: Chatgpt has been used for documentation

 # Instance Creation with Configuration